 The best way to check to see if a song is royalty-free is to get the song from a trusted royalty-free music website (like YouTube Audio Library or Thematic).

-Here are some ways that creators can check to see if a song is copyright-free:
+How to check if a song is copyright-free:

 - Search for the song copyright holders on sites like SoundExchange or the U.S. Copyright Office.
 If the song you are checking comes up as a search result with artist or record label information, the song is most likely not copyright-free.